jeremygradisher/resources/README.md

 1. Let's create our brand new Rails application.
 We will use Sass as a CSS pre-processor to create our design system, esbuild to bundle our single line of JavaScript, and a Postgresql database to be able to deploy our app on Heroku at the end of the tutorial.

 ```
+rails new app-name --css=sass --javascript=esbuild --database=postgresql
+or with bootstrap:
 rails new app-name --css=bootstrap --javascript=esbuild --database=postgresql
 ```